 RESCHEDULING & FORFEITS

-If a team can not field enough players for a game and needs to re-schedule, the team representative must contact the opposing team, as well as any league executive 2.5 hours before first pitch, on the scheduled date of the game.
-Any cancellations made after that will result in an automatic forfeit (7-0 loss) and a fine of $50.00 (depending on time of cancellation).
+If a team cannot field enough players for a game and needs to cancel, the team representative must contact the opposing team, as well as the coordinator to let them know.
+Any game cancellation made will result in an automatic forfeit (7-0 loss) and a fine of $50.00 (depending on time of cancellation).

 If you would like to switch practice days to make it more convenient for both teams, please arrange it with specified team representatives.